 DA: I would be surprised if you could come up with a single drug that could eliminate all emotional responses.
 Even in the case of SSRIs, we really can’t say whether they are affecting emotions per se.
 Are they affecting the quality of the emotion that you feel?
 Or are they affecting is the intensity of the emotional state, which may be more related to arousal than it is to an emotion.
 That again brings up difficult questions, like whether arousal is a dimension of emotion or whether it is a different kind of state.

-THX 1138 was projected in 35mm on February 11, with an introduction by MoMA’s film curator Josh Siegel, and will be screened again on February 19 at the Berlin International Film Festival.
+THX 1138 was projected in 35mm on February 11, with an introduction by MoMA’s film curator Josh Siegel, at the 2017 Berlin International Film Festival.
 THX 1138 is written, directed, and edited by George Lucas, and co-written by Walter Murch who also did the sound design.
 The film stars Robert Duvall, Donald Pleasance, and Maggie McOmie.

 Dr. David Anderson is the Seymour Benzer Professor of Biology at the California Institute of Technology, and an Investigator of the Howard Hughes Medical Institute.
 He is also the Director of the Tianqiao and Chrissy Chen Institute for Neuroscience and the Tianqiao and Chrissy Chen Leadership Chair.
 His current research focuses on the neural circuits underlying behaviors that are associated with emotional states, including defensive behaviors and male aggression.